bobf/skep/README.md

 <a name="file-systems"></a>
 ## File Systems

 To monitor a file system it must be mounted into the agent as a [_Docker_ bind mount](https://docs.docker.com/storage/bind-mounts/).
-The `FILE_SYSTEMS` environment variable should refer to the **destination** of the bind mount.
+The `FILE_SYSTEMS` environment variable should refer to the **destination** of the bind mount. _Skep_ uses the base path `/hostfs` for mounting host file systems but any valid path is acceptable.

 For example, to monitor the root file system, the following configuration might be used: